 CASA is an exciting educational experience where premier arts education meets high-quality, standards-based academics.
 Capital Area School for the Arts was created in 2001 through a unique partnership between Open Stage of Harrisburg and the Capital Area Intermediate Unit.
 In 2013, the school received charter status and is now an intensive, all-day academic and arts high school.
 Located in the heart of downtown Harrisburg, the school is an integral part of the economic, cultural, and artistic renaissance that has swept through the city in recent years.
 The students enrolled in CASA have an extraordinary opportunity to participate in a truly original and collaborative environment where they are encouraged to create, learn, and excel.

 A: A charter school is an independent public school, custom-designed by local citizens.
 It is typically endorsed or “chartered” by a public agency and has more freedom and flexibility than it would through magnet status or waivers.
 A charter school may not charge tuition and it may not discriminate.
 Charter schools typically focus on a special curriculum approach, a new school organization approach or some other feature that sets them apart from regular public school offerings.

 Q: What are the entrance requirements for CASA Charter School?

 A: Acceptance to the school is based upon an audition in the field of interest—visual art, film and video, music, theatre, dance, or creative writing.
 These auditions are conducted by the instructors in that department.

 Q: May I audition for more than one area?

-A: YES!
-We encourage students with multiple interests and talents to audition for more than one major.
+A: We encourage students with multiple interests and talents to audition for up to two art majors.

 Q: How will I know if I have been accepted into CASA Charter School?